 The Company and the Affected TOs create GB models

-The Company and the Affected TOs shall, where required for an application each take the TIA planning assumptions provided by The Company in step 4.2.10, together with the relevant network models and create a series of consistent National Electricity Transmission System models in accordance with STCP 22-1 Production of Models for National Electricity Transmission System Planning.
+The Company and the Affected TOs shall, where required for an application each take the TIA planning assumptions provided by The Company in step Error!
+Reference source not found., together with the relevant network models and create a series of consistent National Electricity Transmission System models in accordance with STCP 22-1 Production of Models for National Electricity Transmission System Planning.

 The Affected TOs assess the impact of The Company Request for a TIA